 How to get over fear of the dark with a bedtime routine that works!

 Setting up a bedtime routine is crucial.
 What you do here is up to you, but some ideas could be: a nice bedtime story, a warm bubble bath, singing lullabies and even just sitting in bed with him until he falls asleep.
 A consistent bedtime routine works wonders!

-Playing music or using a nice sound machine can help, too.
+Soft, gentle music or using a nice sound machine can help, too.
 Complete silence can make matters much worse for a kid who’s scared of the dark.
 Soothing music can help keep their imaginations calm.

-Reassure them!
 Simply tell them that there’s nothing to be scared of.
 There are no monsters or demons lurking in their bedroom, and nothing is going to hurt them.
 You are right next door if they really need you.